 I admit, I’m a bit OCD, and hang out with other folks who are as well.
 We like the boat as clean as possible when we’re hanging out at anchor or at the dock.
 While we’re underway, we tend to make a mess – food being prepped below, things going back and forth, and general use.
 Having a good quality vacuum is critical, and up until now, all of the options sucked, or rather, didn’t suck enough.Read More

 I’ve had an Amazon Echo at home for some time and love it.
 It is used mostly for controlling our Philips Hue lighting (15 different zones/lights) and our Sonos sound system, plus a bunch of scenarios and other home automation niceties.
 I’ve been wanting an Echo Dot for Grace but missed out on the original release.
 I was able to snag one recently, and have it doing a few things on the boat, with some cool plans for the future.Read More

 They are the manufacturer of a number of other products that you should definitely look into if you have a boat.
 My favorite project this last year was replacing my cockpit hatch boards with custom doors which they made.
 This new universal drink holder is made of the same high quality Star Board material, crafted with a few neat tricks to help your drinks stay on board.Read More

 In October 2015, Digital Yacht announced a Kickstarter campaign for a product called iKommunicate Gateway, a hardware product with NMEA 2000 and NMEA 0183 connectivity, a web interface, and leveraging SignalK.
 Mine just arrived, and having spent so much time using SignalK on my Raspberry Pi, I was very excited to get it unboxed and running and see the differences.Read More

 Power is something every captain agonizes over while away from the dock.
 Instruments, lights, refrigerator, autopilot, and everything else take a toll on battery capacity, especially while on anchor overnight.
 I had been searching for a simple instrument I could leave on all the time which would give me quick glance at NMEA 2000 network data while down below.
-The Yacht Devices Text Display fits that need almost perfectly, with a few improvements needed.